CHALLENGE

 • Enabling on-site recycling and reuse

-• Shortening excavation time expediting project completion,
+• Shortening excavation time, expediting project completion

 • Reducing disruption to road and pavement users.